THE ROSARY - A PROFANE VANITY BORNE OF INSTRUCTIONAL ERROR

 After this great massacre, the remaining castles and towns of the Languedoc region submitted without resistance as the crusaders advanced.
 However, the crusaders never gained the support of the local Catholic population, and thus became a hated occupying force.
 The war became protracted (20 years), and eventually the French king entered the war and took control over the Languedoc.

-The men of this Order became the sadistic and savage churchmen who presided as the judges in the dungeon courts where the ordinary principles of law and justice were disregarded and perverted.
+The men of the Dominican Order became the sadistic and savage churchmen who presided as the judges in the ad-hoc dungeon courts where the ordinary principles of law and justice were disregarded and perverted.
 Thus, they carried out the inquisitions across Europe, eventually enveloping many other dissident or non-Catholic Christian groups.
 This too, being an activity not sanctioned by scripture.

 "And when you pray, do not use vain repetitions as the heathen do.
 For they think that they will be heard for their many words.
 Therefore do not be like them." - Matthew 6:7,8

 Only one teacher?
 Really?
 The proud, all-knowing men in the roman collars might find such a notion laughable.
 They have declared that these words of the Lord they claim to serve ring hollow, empty, and unworthy of thoughtful, pointed instruction.
 For a certainty, they believe they have learned a better way, and are intent on fooling the flock of Yeshua into following after them, using Sophist reasoning, and popular myths and fables, rather than the hard, simple, realities of Scripture.
 Tickling the ears of the Lord's flock, as it were.
 Is it instructional error, or something else, when a teacher knows the truth of something, but will not teach it?
 Rather, teaching their students that they should turn a deaf ear, and a blind eye to the inspired word of truth as taught by the Lord Yeshua himself.
-Shame on y'all.
+Is it instructional error or another trick of the devil?
+Either way, shame on y'all.

 "Why do you call me 'Lord, Lord,' and not do what I tell you?
 Every one who comes to me and hears my words and does them, I will show you what he is like: he is like a man building a house, who dug deep, and laid the foundation upon rock; and when a flood arose, the stream broke against that house, and could not shake it, because it had been well built.
 But he who hears and does not do them is like a man who built a house on the ground without a foundation; against which the stream broke, and immediately it fell, and the ruin of that house was great." - Luke 6: 46-49